reefgenomics/SymPortal_framework/README.md

 Further documentation may be found at the SymPortal GitHub repository.

 Please visit the [SymPortal wiki](https://github.com/SymPortal/SymPortal_framework/wiki) for further details on setting up a local instance of the SymPortal analytical framework.

+***************

+Starting from January 1, 2024, please note that we do not any longer provide assistance with local installs.
+We are focusing on the remote instance hosted at SymPortal.org to provide the best possible user experience.

+All users with a SymPortal account are able to upload their data directly via the submission portal that is accessible from the symportal.org homepage once signed in.
+If you do not already have an account you can email symportal@gmail.com to get one.

+By submitting your data to the central SymPortal.org database you will benefit from the full resolving power of the thousands of samples that have already been analyzed!